 Firewalls are indeed a must-have feature in any server security protocol.
-They role is pretty simple:
+The role is pretty simple:

-You just can’t leave your website, or server more accurately, without a firewall.
+You can’t leave your website or server without a firewall.

-Instead of inquiring about which firewall to use, you need to settle around what kind of firewall you need.
+Instead of inquiring about which firewall to use, you need to decide what kind of firewall you need.
 Then picking the right tool depending on your budget.

-You can use an app level server firewall, or a DNS server firewall, or a server-side level firewall.
+You can use an app-level server firewall, a DNS-level firewall, or a server-level firewall.

 Any firewall-related request will need to run through a PHP process, leading to more CPU usage.
 You factor that by the number of visits you get on your website.

-One common mistake when depending on free app level firewall is that the threats/exploits database is not updated in real time.
+One common mistake when depending on a free app-level firewall is that the threats/exploits database is not updated in real-time.

 Let’s take Wordfence as an example.

-Most of the providers on the space have fast performance though.
+Most of the providers in the space have fast performance, though.

-CSF is a powerful firewall with GUI interfaces in all major servers administration panels like cPanel, DirectAdmin, InterWorx, CentOS Web Panel (CWP), VestaCP and Webmin.
+CSF is a powerful firewall with GUI interfaces in all major server administration panels like cPanel, DirectAdmin, InterWorx, CentOS Web Panel (CWP), VestaCP, and Webmin.

 The true power of CSF is in how it can be tailored to harden your firewall rules and make your specific web environment a stronghold from outside attacks.

 You can’t possibly think its mission accomplished after you deploy or enable a firewall.
 It’s just a tool, and it’s worthless if it’s not configured well and constantly monitored.